City Guide for: Škocjan, Slovenia

 Trieste

 Just across the border in Italy, Trieste is a vibrant port city with a rich history and stunning architecture.
-Explore the Piazza Unità d'Italia, the largest square in Europe that opens directly onto the sea, visit the Miramare Castle, or wander through the charming old town.
-Enjoy delicious Italian cuisine and soak up the atmosphere of this cosmopolitan city.
+Explore the Piazza Unità d'Italia, the largest square in Europe that opens onto the sea, visit the Miramare Castle, or wander through the charming streets of the old town.
+Enjoy delicious Italian cuisine and soak up the unique atmosphere of this cosmopolitan city.

 Travel Time